Getting to Anfield

 If you’re travelling within the Liverpool area…

-Merseyrail operates regular services across 67 stations throughout Merseyside.
-Passengers can get regular services in to Liverpool from Ellesmere Port, Chester, West Kirby and New Brighton on the Wirral Line and Southport, Ormskirk, Kirkby and Hunts Cross on the Northern Line.
-Take advantage of park and ride.
-A number of Merseyrail stations have car parks.
-You can find them here
+Merseyrail operates regular services across 68 stations throughout Merseyside.
+Passengers can get regular services to Ellesmere Port, Chester, West Kirby and New Brighton on the Wirral Line and Southport, Ormskirk, Kirkby and Hunts Cross on the Northern Line.
+You could also take advantage of park and ride facilities at some Merseyrail stations.
+For more information click here.

-Passengers travelling to matches can use either the Soccerbus from Sandhills station for just £3.50 return for adults and £1.50 return for kids or enjoy a walk or cycle from Kirkdale station.
-Merseyrail trains run between Sandhills and Moorfields/Liverpool Central every 4 – 7 minutes throughout the day, so it’s easy to catch your connecting train.
+Passengers travelling to matches can use either the Soccerbus (operated by Peoplesbus) from Sandhills station or enjoy a walk or cycle from Kirkdale station.
+Merseyrail trains run between Sandhills and Moorfields/Liverpool Central are every 4 – 7 minutes throughout the day, so it’s easy to catch your connecting train.

 Why not combine the train and cycling?
 Merseyrail allows cycles.
 Get the train to Kirkdale or Sandhills and take advantage of the LFC Cycle Hub at the ground.